bekk/bekk-christmas/post/functional/scala-3.md

 def run = println(result)
 ```

-This works for it's purpose, but there is a lot of concepts to grasp.
+This works for its purpose, but there are a lot of concepts to grasp.
-If finding this in your codebase is the first introduction to these concepts
+If finding this in your codebase is the first introduction to these concepts,
 then good luck guessing what to google to understand it.

 A rewrite of the same functionality to Scala 3 would use the new `given` keyword